kid551/kid551.github.io/_posts/2017-03-21-MySqlCSharp-Dev.md

 In order to expand the columns space in **DataGridView**, we need to set the `AutoSizeMode` under `layout`.
 In Visual Studio, it appears as the title `Edit Columns...` .

+### Can not add Foreign Key, error code: 1215

+First you need to keep the type of column the same.
+Then, if you create a table with `Character Set = utf8;`, you need to keep both table with this format specifying.